 Arc Welding: The Web creatures' appearance in Nullzilla marked the very first multi-episode story arc of ReBoot, and it lead directly into the following four episodes and, by extension, all of season three, but it was originally a random event within the story and isolated from other plotlines.
 However, in The Episode With No Name of season three it is revealed that Daemon, a supervirus that would become the Big Bad of season four, deliberately sent the Web creature to Mainframe as part of her Evil Plan to infect the entire Net.

-Art Evolution: Midway through Season 2 they had a hardware upgrade that allowed much more subtle movements, such as having one shoulder raise slightly higher than the other when pointing at something.
+Art Evolution: Midway through Season 2 they had a hardware upgrade that allowed much fluid and naturalistic movements, such as shoulders swaying forwards and backwards while walking (before the most expressive movement was Hexadecimal's Sexy Walk).
 Season 3 jumped forward with textures like eyelashes and background items, as well as shadows (You would be surprised how much you miss them).
 Season 4 had a much more realistic sense of weight, instead being either too fast or too slow when jumping around.

 The regular Bob design changed in the fourth season, largely giving him sharper cheekbones that could rival Johnny Depp.
 It's possible the reason was that Glitch-Bob had the scales but normal Bob was not that different facially from Matrix (besides the Perma Stubble and coloring).